cascadiajs/2013.cascadiajs.com/abstractions-for-a-better-tomorrow_drboolean.md

 We're going to fantasy land.

 Welcome friend.
 Here, all code across languages utilizes a few well known mathematical interfaces.
-Knowledge gained stays relevant.
-Here you can instantly swap 1 module for another, compose everything, avoid docs, share algorithms, effortlessly optimize, discuss things in common terms!
+Here, knowledge gained stays relevant.
+Here, you can instantly swap 1 module for another, compose everything, avoid docs, discuss things in common terms, share algorithms, refactor to formulas!

 "Bullhonkey", you proclaim as I start to hum a low note quietly, fingers coiled into semi-rings.
 "But I hate math and I heard math isn't prog..."
 "Shhhhhhh...", I press my finger to your lips.
-"Come to my talk & I'll explain everything..."
+"I did too.
+Come to my talk & I'll explain everything..."

 In this talk, we'll look at the FP ecosystem to see how fantasy land is a reality _right now_.
 You'll hear why normal folks like you & me get bit by the math bug.